 Check out the list of alumni of this university.

 Nirala at Central Library

 A life-size statue of Hindi Poet Suryakant Tripathi Nirala stands in front of the library.
-It is here I realized that Nirala breathed his last at Allahabad city.
+It is here I realized that Nirala breathed his last in the city.

-The Senate hall is the office of Vice Chancellor or Allahabad University.
+The Senate hall is the office of Vice-Chancellor of the university.
 A classic building in red with a towering working clock tower announces its timeline to the visitor.
 The fusion architecture with jharokhas and chhatris is more than 100 years old.
 Its style resembles that of Lutyens Delhi and no wonder they belong to exactly the same time period.

 From here I walked through the lanes filled with second-hand booksellers, punctuated by college eateries.
 I had to stop to eat a plate of Jalebis and they are simply heavenly.